sandersn/manual/How-to-upgrade-to-Typescript-without-anybody-noticing.md

 Your first order of business is to install types for packages you use.
 This is the easiest way to reduce the number of errors.
-Basically, if you use package X, and you see errors when you use it, try installing `@types/X`.
-Tons of packages have definitions, so you will probably find most of your dependencies are typed.
+Basically, if you have a dependency on package X, and you see errors when you use it, you probably need a dev dependency on `@types/X`.
+Tons of packages have definitions, so you will probably find that most of your dependencies are typed.

-TODO: Write out the commands.

 [Definitely Typed](https://github.com/DefinitelyTyped/DefinitelyTyped)
 is the source for the packages in the `@types` namespace.